essildoor/hotel-service/README.md

 # hotel-service

-to build with maven use 'mvn jar:jar'
+to build with maven use 'mvn repackage'

 to run app 'java -jar hotel-service-1.0.jar'